 The Good – Two Things

 California wineries that produce wine in huge case amounts can be represented on the shelves at many supermarket stores.
 Because stores buy in huge quantities, they can get much better deals than smaller stores.
-I perused the shelves at two Safeway stores near my home and spotted these prices This is indeed a good sale on these and other wines when you purchase 6 bottles, matching or mixing.
-This sale is repeated often during the year.
+I perused the shelves at two Safeway stores near my home and spotted these prices.
+This is indeed a good sale on these and other wines when you purchase six bottles, matching or mixing.
+This wine sale takes place at different times during the year.

-Note the first price is for one bottle, the second price is when you mix or match 6 bottles of wine
+Note the first price is for one bottle, the second price is when you mix or match six bottles of wine